Top 5 Reasons to Caucus

 Who is eligible to caucus?

-You may caucus with Boulder County Republicans if you are affiliated with the party, as of January 8, 2018.
-You must have lived in your precinct for 30 days, and updated your residential address no later than February 5, 2018.
-You may register or change your address at the CO Secretary of State’s site.
+You may caucus with Boulder County Republicans if you are registered to vote and affiliated as Republican, as of February 14, 2018.
+You must have lived in your precinct for the past 22 days.

 Not exactly.
-Caucuses and assemblies weren't eliminated but continue to be how parties designate candidates to the primary ballot.
-Candidates may still petition onto the primary ballot.
-The biggest difference you'll see is that unaffiliated voters have the opportunity to vote in either party's primary election.
-This year's primary election day is Tuesday, June 26; the general election day is Tuesday, November 6.
+Caucuses and assemblies weren't eliminated but continue to be how parties designate certain candidates to the primary ballot.
+Candidates may also petition onto the primary ballot.
+One of the biggest difference you see now is that unaffiliated voters have the opportunity to vote in either party's primary election.
+Colorado voters said they want two completely separate primary elections!
+We will hold a presidential primary on March 3rd (a.k.a.
+Super Tuesday), but a separate primary for all other offices on June 30th.
+The general election is Tuesday, November 3rd..

 What happens at the County Assembly?
 Why do I want to be a delegate?